OGRECave/blender2ogre/README.md

 ![skeletal-animations.png](images/skeletal-animations.png)

 Skeletal Animation refers to the technique of using bones to deform a mesh as if the mesh were the skin.
-This kind of animation is commonly used to animate characters in videogames.
+This kind of animation is commonly used to animate characters in video games.
 Check out the [Skeletal Animations README](SkeletalAnimation.md) to see how to create and export an animated mesh.

 ### Exporting Particle Systems